youweik2/polaris_auto_interface/README.md

 Home Page: https://publish.illinois.edu/robotics-autonomy-resources/

-We primarily use the GEM e2 and e4 vehicles at the facility.
-For more information, please contact John at jmhart3@illinois.edu.
-Additionally, note that some hardware components in the vehicles have been updated, so make sure to follow the latest modifications.
+We mainly use the GEM e2 and e4 vehicles at Highbay.
+For more information, you can contact John at jmhart3@illinois.edu.

+The facility provides a pre-configured Ubuntu 20.04 system for direct vehicle use—ask the administrator to help you copy the SSD.

+Alternatively, you can use the ACRL SSD with our custom setup.
+John can help locate it.

+Please note that some vehicle hardware has been updated, so make sure to follow the latest changes.